CodeWizarz/Edge/CONTRIBUTING.md

 # Submitting featured projects and ecosystem content

-For projects and ecosystem page content, Microsoft employees (identified as having a "link" between their corporate account and their GitHub account, as detailed at [aka.ms/opensource](https://aka.ms/opensource)) can submit a pull request with changes or new YAML for consideration in these sections.
+For projects and ecosystem page content, Edge employees (identified as having a "link" between their corporate account and their GitHub account, as detailed at [aka.ms/opensource](https://aka.ms/opensource)) can submit a pull request with changes or new YAML for consideration in these sections.